Meadows Fire .com / Flames of Injustice .com

 The Meadows (west building) is the home of ~50 disabled and handicapped people.
 Ron was one of those residents, along with his wife.

-Summons – Aug 9, 2023: Bootstrapped charges from Ron’s “arson trial.”
+Summons – Aug 9, 2023: Bootstrapped charges originating from Ron’s “arson trial,” alleging that he falsely claimed he served as a Marine.

 Recent hearing: October 4, 2023.
 (See court calendar.)